Proper Eviction Via N12 Process Notice Involves the Proper Issuing and Serving of an N12 Form Upon the Tenant | Hall Paralegal Services

 Proper Notice

-As indicated per section 48(2) of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17, the landlord is required to provide at least sixty (60) days notice to the tenant whereas it is specifically stated:
+As is statutorily prescribed by section 48(2) of the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17, a landlord is mandatorily required to provide at least sixty (60) days notice to a tenant when the eviction is for an own use purpose of the landlord whereas such specifically states:

 48 (2) The date for termination specified in the notice shall be at least 60 days after the notice is given and shall be the day a period of the tenancy ends or, where the tenancy is for a fixed term, the end of the term.